48 Hrs.: Filming

-Filming started on May 17, 1982.
+Filming started on May 17, 1982, and ended on August 18, 1982.
 The film was shot on-location in San Francisco and Los Angeles.

 Murphy started a few weeks after principal photography began because he was finishing up a season of Saturday Night Live.
 The shoot went well but Hill ran into problems with studio executives.
 Michael Eisner, then head of Paramount, was worried that the film was not funny enough.
 Hill and his co-screenwriter, Larry Gross wrote more material tailored to Nolte's and Murphy's personalities.
 By Hill's account, they rewrote Murphy's character right to the very last day of shooting.
 Executives also found the footage of the gunfight in the hotel to be too violent and were worried that it would kill the film's humor.
 They told Hill that he would never work for Paramount again as a result.
 Actor Chris Mulkey, said it was widely known on set that Paramount executives hated what they had seen of Murphy's performance in dailies and wanted to fire him, but Nolte and Hill fought to keep him.
-Mulkey remembered Murphy as a diligent performer who was open to suggestion and stuck to the script.
+Mulkey remembered Murphy as a diligent performer who was open to suggestions and stuck to the script.

 In 2008, co-writer Larry Gross's contemporaneous diary of his days on set was published on the MovieCityNews website.